Nothing Can Trump My Birthday

 Julie knows these panic attacks first-hand.
 I used to think she was bordering on lunacy when she would describe them to me.
 I'd actually respond incredulously, "That sounds horrible, Julie.
 But I don't get it.
 Why don't you just take a deep breath and remind yourself that everything is okay."

-Mike brakes from reversing the car slowly, but there's no further movement to let me out of the car, likely because the poor guy has no clue how to respond to my growing anxiety.
+Mike brakes from reversing the car, but there's no further movement to let me out of the car, likely because the poor guy has no clue how to respond to my growing anxiety.
 But each time I attempt to take a deep breath and can't, I grow more rabid in my desire to eject myself through the soft top of the car, and though I'm doing everything in my power to convince my myself that I am okay, Mike has no idea how close he is to being face-planted onto the steering wheel as I shove the driver's seat forward in a panic-stricken attempt to free myself from my imprisonment behind him.

 "She's not kidding, Michael.
 Let her out," I hear Julie urge through the deafening ringing of fear in my ears.